uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 This consumes hardware resources that may be needed to encode other LSEs, e.g., forwarding labels for SR-MPLS paths.

 Many use cases in the MNA framework{{?I-D.ietf-mpls-mna-usecases}} do not require a maximum-sized NAS of 17 LSEs to encode the network action and their ancillary data.
+However, a node must signal the maximum NAS size it supports to the ingress LER to avoid a NAS that is too large.
-Therefore, by signaling the maximum-supported NAS size of an MNA implementation from an LSR to an ingress LER, the allocated resources for NAS can be reduced and more resources are available for other purposes.
+By signaling the maximum-supported NAS size of an MNA implementation from an LSR to an ingress LER, the allocated resources for NAS can be reduced and more resources are available for other purposes.

 ### Maximum Label Depth per NAS (NAS-MLD)
 The Maximum SID Depth (MSD) describes the number of SIDs a node is capable of imposing {{?rfc8491}}, {{?rfc8476}}.